ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

    * **Status** - The status of the cluster.
 The status can have one of the following values:
       * Initializing - The cluster is being created and configured.
       * Modifying - The cluster is being modified.
-      * Ready to use - The cluster is ready to use.
+      * Available - The cluster is ready to use.
       * Deleting - The cluster is being deleted.
       * Deleted - The cluster is deleted.
 4. Click a cluster name to view the ESXi servers, storage, and network interface details: